Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/debugging-pytest.md

 You can then add breakpoints and use watches to examine why the test is not passing.

-Find the problem and fix it so the test now passes.
-Once you have finished, remove the breakpoints and run the test to verify the problem is solved.

 ## Summary

-In this activity we used VS Code & the Python debugger to trace through our code and identify two bugs.
-To do so we used breakpoints, watches and the step over and step into buttons.
-These tools allow us to pause the program and see the values of our variables as the application is executing.
+In this lesson we used VS Code to run the python debugger to identify bugs in tests.
+This allows us to identify where and why our tests are failing.